Josh Rife: Indoor Professional Soccer

 Rife played professional indoor soccer with the Milwaukee Wave in the Major Indoor Soccer League.
 During his 2009 – 2010 season, he was named Second Team All MISL and MISL Defensive Player of Month in January and March.
 Rife led the MISL with 36 blocked shots and he played all 20 games scoring 11 goals and tallying 28 points.
 He previously played for the indoor teams Philadelphia KiXX and Detroit Ignition.
 He signed with the Philadelphia KiXX of the Major Indoor Soccer League on November 4, 2005, after a successful trial with the team the previous October, and went on to be named to the 2006 All-MISL Rookie Team.
 On October 19, 2006, KiXX traded Rife to the Detroit Ignition of the Xtreme Soccer League in exchange for Don D'Ambra.
 While with the Detroit Ignition Josh was named the Xtreme Soccer League Defensive Player of the Year.
 He led the XSL with 31 shot blocks as Detroit won the league championship.

-Coaching
+Coaching career

 Rife joined the PBA Sailfish in 2008 as Assistant Coach for the men's team.
 In 2010, the team won the National Christian College Athletic Association national title.

 The head coach, Jose Gomez, is Rife's former Charlotte Eagles team-mate.

 Rife was announced as the head coach of the MISL's Rochester Lancers on September 13, 2013.
 He is the youngest coach in MISL history.

-Personal
+Personal life

 In 2006, Rife married Charlotte Lady Eagles player Christy Timbers-Rife.